 Medicare Benefits Solutions

-Using injections or pumps often boils down to the preference of the individual.
-Either method is used to provide accurate, timely doses of insulin for patients who are maintaining their overall health requirements.The main difference between the majority of insulin pumps and insulin that’s injected, however, is the type of insulin that each of them use.
+Using insulin injections or pumps to help manage the symptoms of diabetes often boils down to the preference of the individual.
+Either method is used to provide accurate, timely doses of insulin for patients who are maintaining their overall health requirements.The main difference between the majority of insulin pumps and insulin that’s injected, however, is the type of insulin that each of them uses.

 Most pumps use bolus, or rapid-acting, insulin.
 Manual injections allow patients to use long-lasting (basal) insulin.
 Of course, this always depends on the patient’s individual needs and circumstances.